-The Canadian Amputee Sports Association (CASA) offers information and support to amputee and les autres athletes and potential athletes on a wide range of athletic and recreational activities, including hockey, golf, powerlifting and lawn bowling.
+The Canadian Amputee Sports Association (CASA) offers information and support to amputee and other athletes and potential athletes with diverse abilities on a wide range of athletic and recreational activities, including hockey, golf, powerlifting and lawn bowling.
 CASA also provides competitive and technical support for athletes in conjunction with existing provincial and national sports associations.